 Name: Metin I. ErenAge: 27Institution: Southern Methodist University, Dallas, TXField of Study: Human Evolution and Experimental Archaeology

+What inspired you to choose this field of study?
 Human evolution is the study of us – where our species came from, and where we are going.
 By studying how we evolved, we can better understand how we fit into nature and how we are connected to it, and to each other.
 Having the chance to contribute pieces to the human story through scientific practice was simply an opportunity I could not pass up.

 Though I started working on archaeological excavations when I was 16 years old, I realized in college that to get a more complete picture of the past I should learn how to make prehistoric tools.
 By knowing how to make replica tools, experimental archaeologists can conduct tests that otherwise would not be possible to conduct on real (and priceless!) artifacts, such as how well they work for hunting or butchery, or how durable they are when we try to break them.
 So, over many years I learned the very difficult craft of "flintknapping," which is the process of flaking stone to make tools.
 Since stone tools make up 99.9 percent of the artifacts we find during the Stone Age, which is the longest archaeological period in our evolution (2.6 million years!), experimental archaeology can contribute many pieces to the study of human evolution, behavior, and technology.

+What is the best piece of advice you ever received?
 I’ve been really fortunate to always be surrounded by people who look out for my well-being, and so it is really hard to pick just one piece of advice.
 However, there are two quotes that I keep in the back of my mind when it comes to my life and career in science.

 (1) From my parents, quoting John F. Kennedy: "To whom much is given, much is expected."